tuulu/amlpy/README.md

-# **ONCODETECTOR**
+# **amlpy**

-Oncodetector is an artificial intelligence-based tool that estimates the probability of an Affymetrix rRNA microarray sample being cancerous.
+amlpy is a small-scale tool that estimates the probability of an Affymetrix mRNA microarray sample being positive for acute myeloid leukemia (AML).

 ## 🚀 **Features**